Xunius/Menotexport/README.md

 file is not a database
 ```

-before we figure out an easy to bypass this, please consider backing up your database file, and using an older version of Mendeley before 1.19.
+before we figure out an easy to bypass this, please consider backing up your database file, and trying an older version of Mendeley before 1.19.
 Sorry for the trouble.

 ## What does this do?